COVID travel restrictions: More harm than good? | DW | 30.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Travel bans have been part of the pandemic response — especially with the arrival of new variants like Omicron.
-The WHO has criticized the practice, but that hasn't stopped countries from going ahead with them.
+Travel bans have been part of the pandemic response — especially with the arrival of new variants like omicron.
+The WHO has criticized the practice, but that hasn't stopped countries from going ahead with it.

 News that South Africa had identified and reported a new "variant of concern" was met with a swift response.
 Much of the world imposed restrictions on travelers from South Africa and several of its neighbors.